mjcaley/aiospamc/docs/user_guide.rst

 :class:`aiospamc.requests.Request` class.
 The
 :attr:`aiospamc.requests.Request.verb` defines the method/verb of the request.

-Standard headers or the :class:`aiospamc.headers.XHeader` extension header is available in the :mod:`aiospamc.headers` module.
-Headers are managed on the request object with the methods:
+Standard headers or the :class:`aiospamc.headers.XHeader` extension header are available in the :mod:`aiospamc.headers` module.
+The :class:`aiospamc.requests.Request` class provides a headers attribute that has a dictionary-like interface.

-* :meth:`aiospamc.requests.Request.add_header`
-* :meth:`aiospamc.requests.Request.get_header`
-* :meth:`aiospamc.requests.Request.delete_header`

 Once a request is composed, it can be sent through the :meth:`aiospamc.client.Client.send` method as-is.
 The method will automatically